apecloud/kubeblocks/docs/user_docs/cli/kbcli_cluster_upgrade.md

 ```
       --cluster-version string       Reference cluster version (required)
   -h, --help                         help for upgrade
-      --name string                  OpsRequest name. if not specified, it will be randomly generated
+      --ops-request string           OpsRequest name. if not specified, it will be randomly generated
       --ttlSecondsAfterSucceed int   Time to live after the OpsRequest succeed
 ```